 - Market orders – when a user wants to buy or sell bitcoin at the current rate, they place a market order and it will be fulfilled according to the closest match

 To help make a little more sense of this, let’s say we have Trader A and Trader B and they both want to sell their bitcoins.
-For the purposes of this example, let’s assume bitcoin is really cheap and trading at $120 / BTC.
+For the purposes of this example, let’s assume they’re using Bitcoin and it’s trading really cheap at $120 / BTC.

 - Trader A places a limit order to sell for $150